MaxBrockbank/ParkItAPI/README.md

 ### Pagination

 Pagination became available in Version 3.0 of the API.
-If you're wanting to use this version of our GET request `pageSize` and `pageNumber` parameters are required in the query string.
+If you're wanting to use these endpoints `pageSize` and `pageNumber` parameters are required in the query string.

 Example Query:
 ```